Hou-dini/ingestion-engine/README.md

 - Rotate secrets regularly and remove `RUN_INTEGRATION_TESTS` or set it to `false` when you do not want integration jobs to run.

 When you're ready and the secrets are added, push your changes and the `integration` job will run automatically when `RUN_INTEGRATION_TESTS` is `true`.

+## Contributing

+This project is ongoing and forms a key component for a Media Intelligence Platform prototype.
+Feel free to explore, provide feedback, or suggest improvements.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**Designed and Developed by Elikplim Kudowor.**